Hufu: Collar customs of ethnic minorities, non-Chinese ethnicities, and foreigners

 By the Han dynasty, since Confucius himself was the first person to use the phrase pifa zuoren to refer to Non-Zhou dynasty people, this phrase became a common metaphor for primitiveness.
-When used by the ancient Chinese literati, the concept of pifa zuoren became a phrase, which held the symbolic of foreign people who were living a barbarous and civilized lifestyle; this concept also became a way to emphasize the customs differences between the Han people and other ethnic minorities and draw the line to distinguish who was were considered as civilized and barbarians.
-The zuoren thus also became a reference to Hufu, Hufu-style, and/or to the rule of foreign nationalities; for example, as observed in the Liao dynasty and in the female clothing of the Yuan dynasty when it was a common practice for some Chinese women changed the direction of their collar to the left side.
-Of note, some non-Chinese ethnicity who adopted Hanfu-style sometimes maintain their left lapels, such as the Khitans in the Liao dynasty.
+When used by the ancient Chinese literati, the concept of pifa zuoren became a phrase, which held the symbolic of foreign people who were living a barbarous and civilized lifestyle; this concept also became a way to emphasize the customs differences between the Han people and other ethnic minorities and draw the line to distinguish who were considered as civilized and barbarians.
+The zuoren thus also became a reference to Hufu, Hufu-style, and/or to the rule of foreign nationalities; for example, as observed in the Liao dynasty and in the female clothing of the Yuan dynasty when it was a common practice for some Chinese women to change the direction of their collar to the left side.
+Some non-Chinese ethnicity who adopted Hanfu-style sometimes maintain their left lapels, such as the Khitans in the Liao dynasty.